kdbanman/macros/doc/gameroom/lowlevel.md

 ## Command Packets

 Packets live the following life, provided there are no error/exception flows:

+TODO: read this considering the fifference between session ID and player ID

 1. Packets are prepared at each client with a body of game-specific commands and a gameroom header, then sent to the server.
 2. When the server receives a client packet, it is stored and identified by `gameroom ID`, `command turn number`, and `client ID`.